JBEI/edd-scripts/README.md

 #### Running Command Line Tools

 Running an example script from the base EDD directory:
-`python -m jbei.edd.rest.scripts.sample_rest_queries`
+`python -m edd.rest.scripts.sample_rest_queries`

 #### Configuring target URL's for the sample scripts

 If you're running one of the sample scripts that targets a specific EDD and/or ICE deployment, you may want to create a configuration file to adjust which URL's are used to access EDD and ICE.

-* `jbei/edd/rest/scripts/settings/` contains the default settings used by all the scripts in this directory.
+* `edd/rest/scripts/settings/` contains the default settings used by all the scripts in this directory.
 If you need to change the defaults in this file, create a `local.py` in the same directory, and any values defined in your `local.py` will override the defaults, but won't show up as edits when you use `git` to check out the latest code.